raddevon/flask-permissions/README.md

         my_user = UserMixin()

-    The `user.add_abilities()` method works just like `role.add_abilities()`.
+    The `user.add_roles()` method works just like `role.add_abilities()`.
 Pass in a string name or a series of string names.
 New roles will be created for you.
 Existing roles will simply be applied to the user.
 Don't forget to add and commit to the database!

         my_user.add_roles('admin', 'superadmin')
         db.session.add(my_user)